dladd/pyFormex/sphinx/config.rst

 will never be changed by the program.
 A user configuration file will be generated if none existed.

-*Currently, when exits, it will just dump all the changed configuration (key,value) pairs on the last configuration file, together with the values it read from that file. will not detect if any changes were made to that file between reading it and writing back.
-Therefore, the user should never edit the configuration files directly while is still running.
-Always close the program first!*
+.. warning:: Currently, when |pyformex| exits, it will just dump all the changed configuration (key,value) pairs on the last configuration file, together with the values it read from that file. |pyformex| will not detect if any changes were made to that file between reading it and writing back.
+Therefore, the user should never edit the configuration files directly while |pyformex| is still running.
+Always close the program first!

 .. _sec:syntax-conf-files: